 - The lovely couple on Warm Showers in St. Catharines, Ontario, who are some of the kindest people I’ve ever met.

-- Daytripping to Toronto, getting carsick on the bus there, and realizing it had been 8 weeks since the last time I rode in a motorized vehicle, which is probably the longest period in my life.
+- Daytripping to Toronto via bus, getting carsick, and realizing it had been 8 weeks since the last time I rode in a motorized vehicle, which is probably the longest period ever in my life.

 - The cafe in Ticonderoga, NY that had a gigantic decorative pencil suspended by the ceiling.